gkorpal/latex-vim-tutorial/README.md

 6. A separate bibliography with a custom title and a smaller header;
 7. A proper place in the table of contents.

-Fortunately, the macro `/appendix` takes care of all of these except 3 and 6.
+Fortunately, the macro `\appendix` takes care of all of these except 3 and 6.

 The page numbering style can be changed with the `\pagenumbering` command, and the separate bibliography can be arranged with the `refsection` environment.
 The custom title and header can be defined after the `\printbibliography` command.